khushinj/FullStack/README.md

 ---

-## 🚫 Usage Notice
+---

+## 📄 License

+**All rights reserved.**

-This repository is part of **Khushi Joshi’s personal project portfolio**.
+This project is the intellectual property of **Khushi Joshi**.
-Please **do not copy, reuse, or redistribute any part of the code** without permission.
+You may **not copy, use, modify, or distribute** any part of this repository without explicit written permission.

-This is not an open-source or collaborative project.
+© 2024 Khushi Joshi

 Thank you! 😊